c4dm/dcase-few-shot-bioacoustic/past editions/README.md

 ```

 ## Validation Set
-The validation set comprises of four sub-folders (HB, PB, ME, ML).
-Specific information about the source of the recordings and target classes should not be used to help development of the submitted systems, since the corresponding info for the Evaluation set is not going to be provided for the participants for the duration of the challenge.
-Participants should treat the validation set in a similar way to the evaluation set.
+The validation set comprises of two sub-folders (HV, PB).
+Specific information about the source of the recordings are not provided for the participants for the duration of the challenge, as to make information available for the validation set as similar to the evaluation set (once that is also published).
+More information about both will be made available after the end of the challenge.

 **There is no overlap between the training set and validation set classes.**